ana31/shopping-list-reactNative/README.md

 <img src='./reademeImg/clearListAlert.jpg' alt='clearListAlert' width='150' />
 </div>

+## Version 2 of this app offers:
+* edit each item
+* delete each item

 ## How to build the app on your computer:
 ### On android - if you connect your phone: